hauke96/master-thesis/DESIGN_DECISIONS.md

 ##### Index

-###### CITree - A 1D Quadtree for intervals
+###### CITree - A 1D quadtree for intervals

 Storing and querying shadow areas is a challenge, because the 360° == 0° equality and the fast of different distances makes it harder than standard interval problems.
 Also the data structure should only return full overlaps, not only intersections.
-Nevertheless, the NetTopologySuite has a `Bintree` implementation, which is a 1D Quadtree and can be used for intervals.
+Nevertheless, the NetTopologySuite has a `Bintree` implementation, which is a 1D quadtree and can be used for intervals.

 However, I extended the `Bintree` class to create my own `CITree` (cyclic intervall tree) implementation.
 To make it work with angles, I needed own `Add` and `Query` methods.
-Unofrtunately this implementation was not sufficiently fast and this had several reasons:
+Unfortunately this implementation was not sufficiently fast and this had several reasons:

 1. Queries overlapping the 360°/0° border had to be cut into two queries → more overhead
 2. Same for insertions even though inserting is faster
-3. Query results had to be filtered because 1.) the quastree result only contains "candidate items which may overlap the query interval" (quote of doc.) and 2.) to get entries which are entirely within the given query interval
+3. Query results had to be filtered because 1.) the quadtree result only contains "candidate items which may overlap the query interval" (quote of doc.) and 2.) to get entries which are entirely within the given query interval
 4. Query results needed to be unique, so a `Distinct()` call for separate queries (s. above) were necessary

 All in all the performance - even for point queries - was worse than just using a list of intervals.